razielgdn/risingembeddedmx/about/en/about-en.md

 -->
 {% endcomment %}

 Electronic engineer with over 5 years of experience in embedded systems development.
-Linux user since 2008 and a general technology enthusiast.
-In his free time, he enjoys reading, coding and cycling.

 # Embedded Systems Experience
 Since 2019, Octavio has been working professionally in embedded systems.

 ## Dextra Technologies, a Deloitte Business
-*February – March 2024*, **Software Engineer II**
+*February 2022 – March 2024*, **Software Engineer II**
-Worked on two main projects: Automotive Brake Control ECU development and STM32H735 demo platform development.
-Collaborated with cross-functional teams to address technical challenges and meet project deadlines effectively.
+Worked on two main projects:
 - **STM32H735G Development Kit project**:
 Implemented OpenBLT bootloader project on STM32H735G platform.
 The platform required a method to flash binaries from a Raspberry Pi to the STM32H5 microcontroller using CAN, I2C, and UART communication buses.
-To handle this situation, migrated the OpenBLT project from the Nucleo-H563ZI demo to the STM32H53 platform by reconfiguring GPIO, CAN, SPI, and UART interfaces and updating the corresponding STM32 HAL drivers.
+To handle this situation, migrated the OpenBLT project from the Nucleo-H563ZI demo to the STM32H735 platform by reconfiguring GPIO, CAN, SPI, and UART interfaces and updating the corresponding STM32 HAL drivers.
 Git and GitHub were used to manage software version control and track changes.

 - **Brake Control ECU Project**:
   Automotive Brake Control ECU Project: Developed software for automotive customer focusing on optimizing functionality and ensuring compliance with industry standards.